Digital quantum magnetism on a trapped-ion quantum computer

 This is based on the fact that $\pm Xe^{+i\delta\theta_x X}Ye^{+i\delta\theta_y Y}= \mp Ye^{-i\delta\theta_y Y}Xe^{-i\delta\theta_x X} + O(\delta\theta_x \delta\theta_y)$.
-Our implemented approach still heuristically cancels the coherent error, though slightly suboptimally.}.
+The intermediate-temperature and triangular lattice quenches used the optimal approach.
+The original approach still heuristically cancels the coherent error, though slightly suboptimally.}.

 The error-mitigated circuits are random, with random Paulis used in both randomized compiling and the Pauli insertion for ZNE.
 The software stack and control systems on H2 can produce in real-time random numbers using a classical pseudo-random number generator (PRNG) that can be used in the quantum circuit.
 Using this feature, we insert random Paulis for ZNE by using random bits generated from the PRNG along with conditional single-qubit gates.
 This allows us to have per-shot randomization of our circuits without large compiler overheads for each randomization.
 For technical reasons, we only used the PRNG for the Pauli insertion for ZNE.
 The randomization for randomized compiling was performed in a standard way, with each random circuit separately compiled and executed for a few shots on the device.
 The final error-mitigated circuit implementing all of the error mitigation protocols discussed above is depicted in Fig.~\ref{fig:rc}.